47ng/fastify-micro/README.md

 > `under-pressure`: here the server is passed as an argument for
 > convenience.

+If for some reason you wish to disable service health monitoring, you can set the `FASTIFY_MICRO_DISABLE_SERVICE_HEALTH_MONITORING` environment variable to `true`.

 ### Auto-loading routes and plugins from the filesystem

 Routes and plugins can be loaded from the filesystem using